robertanwokonko/Match-three-PDDL/README.md

 The result is a detailed plan of how to solve a match-three game with rules and constraints.
 Search algorithms like BFS and DFS where used by the planning engine.
 Use http://editor.planning.domains/ to play/run files

-The problem file P1-3 is attached here and describes the game to be solved.
+The problem file P1-3 is attached in this README file and describes the game to be solved.